 Why it’s the best travel credit card deal

 What’s so special about this card is that when you redeem your rewards for travel through the Chase Ultimate Rewards® portal, your points are worth 25 percent more.
-That means the card’s 80,000-points welcome bonus (earned after spending $4,000 in your first three months) is worth $1,000 when redeemed toward travel through the portal.
+That means the card’s 100,000-points welcome bonus (earned after spending $4,000 in your first three months) is worth $1,250 when redeemed toward travel through the Chase Ultimate Rewards®.

-Though the Sapphire Preferred is considered a card for casual to semi-frequent travelers, it offers a few perks held by premium travel rewards cards: no foreign transaction fees, 1 to 1 point transfer with Chase airline and hotel partners, trip cancellation and interruption insurance, baggage delay insurance and more.
+Though the Sapphire Preferred is considered a card for casual to semi-frequent travelers, it offers a few perks held by premium travel rewards cards: no foreign transaction fees, 1:1 point transfer with Chase airline and hotel partners, trip cancellation and interruption insurance, baggage delay insurance and more.

 Citi® Double Cash Card

-- A total of 2 percent cash back on every purchase (1 percent cash back when you buy, plus an additional 1 percent as you pay for those purchases)
+- Rewards: 2 percent cash back on every purchase (1 percent when you buy, plus an additional 1 percent as you pay for those purchases)

 Why it’s the best balance transfer credit card deal

 The Citi® Double Cash Card is a great balance transfer credit card deal for a number of reasons.
-First, the card’s 18-month zero percent introductory APR on balance transfers is one of the longest offers available (13.99 percent to 23.99 percent variable APR after), second to the Citi Simplicity® Card’s introductory 21-month zero percent APR on balance transfers (variable 14.74 percent to 24.74 percent after).
+First, the card’s 18-month zero percent introductory APR on balance transfers is one of the longest offers available (13.99 percent to 23.99 percent variable APR after), second to the Citi Simplicity® Card’s introductory 18-month zero percent APR on balance transfers made within 4 months of account opening (variable APR 14.74 percent to 24.74 percent after).

 Second, the card can earn you up to 2 percent cash back on every purchase in a world where earning rewards with a balance transfer card isn’t guaranteed.